 B. Limitation.
 During a fiscal year the College shall make the provisions of this section available to no more than ten (10) bargaining unit members on the basis of length of service in the bargaining unit .
 Such total sum length of full-time service in the bargaining unit need not be continuous.

-C. Effective with the 2012-2013 fiscal year of notice as referenced in Section 10.7(E), as a supplement to the retiree health insurance benefit referenced in Section 10.8 of this Agreement, a sum of money equal to $383.33 for each unused, accumulated day of sick leave, but not to exceed $46,000, shall be credited to the account of the retiree to pay the retiree’s share of health insurance premiums, until the sum is exhausted.
+C. Effective with the 2012-2013 fiscal year of notice as referenced in Section 10.7(E), as a supplement to the retiree health insurance benefit referenced in Section 10.8 of this Agreement, a sum of money equal to $416.67 for each unused, accumulated day of sick leave, but not to exceed $50,000, shall be credited to the account of the retiree to pay the retiree’s share of health insurance premiums, until the sum is exhausted.
 If such a retiree should die before this benefit is exhausted, the remainder of the benefit shall continue to be applied to the health insurance premiums of any eligible dependent of the retiree who was covered under the College’s health insurance plan at the time of the retiree’s death but only until the remaining benefit is exhausted or said dependent(s) is/are no longer covered under the College’s health plan for any reason.
 There shall be no payment made to the estate of a retiree or dependent under any circumstances.
-Furthermore, an employee who is eligible to receive the benefits in this Section 10.7 may apply donated sick leave days under Section 11.2(B) toward the $46,000 maximum sum above, provided the employee satisfies the criteria for, and is granted donated sick leave, subject to the conditions of Section 11.2(B).
+Furthermore, an employee who is eligible to receive the benefits in this Section 10.7 may apply donated sick leave days under Section 11.2(B) toward the $50,000 maximum sum above, provided the employee satisfies the criteria for, and is granted donated sick leave, subject to the conditions of Section 11.2(B).
 Any retiree who receives health care from a spouse or domestic partner’s plan or through Medicare can submit evidence of a paid premium for reimbursement.
 Reimbursement will be made quarterly based on a submission deadline determined by the college.

-E. Subsequent to the 2002-2003 year, employees who wish to retire under this provision shall notify the Executive Director of Human Resources in writing no later than the close of business on the first business day of September of the fiscal year in which they wish to retire.
-For the 2013-2014 year only, the notification date shall be extended to 30 days after the Memorandum of Agreement is ratified by all parties.
+D. Employees who wish to retire under this provision shall notify the Executive Director of Human Resources in writing no later than the close of business on April 1 of the fiscal year preceding an intended fiscal year of retirement.
 The decision to retire shall become irrevocable once the retiree and the College have concluded a separate contract.
 The employee shall have 15 working days after receipt to accept and sign the contract.
 Failure to execute and return the contract within that period shall constitute withdrawal of notice.

 F. Retirement Date.
 The retirement date for an eligible employee shall be December 31 or May 31, at the discretion of the bargaining unit member, of the fiscal year following the fiscal year of notice of retirement unless the College and the employee agree upon another date